Trust Attorney in Concord

 A trust may be worth considering if you own real estate, have children or other beneficiaries you want to protect over time, or want to simplify administration for your family.
 It can also be useful if you have a blended family, want to keep certain property available for a spouse while preserving it for children from a prior relationship, or if you own a small business that you hope will continue beyond you.

 For some clients, a carefully drafted will and other supporting documents can still meet their needs without adding a trust.
 We talk openly about that.
-Our aim is to match the planning approach to your goals and the complexity of your assets, rather than recommending the same set of documents to everyone.
+We aim to match the planning approach to your goals and the complexity of your assets, rather than recommending the same set of documents to everyone.

 As you think through your own circumstances, it may help to consider a few questions.
 Do you want to reduce the amount of court involvement for certain assets?
 Are you worried about how a particular family member would handle an inheritance on their own?
 Do you want to make it easier for someone you trust to manage things if you become ill?